robo-technical-group/pxt-arcade-mazes/docs/CellDistances.md

-# CellDistances interface
+# MazeCellDistances interface

-Collection of cells IDs and distances related to a `Distances` object.
+Collection of cells IDs and distances related to a `mazes.Distances` object.

 ## Fields